kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 - Let's do some analysis on the Daily Active User (DAU) or Monthly Active User (MAU)
 	- QPS: DAU * Request per day per user(request not only about news feed but things like login/like/comment/post, etc) 150M * 60 / 86400 (total seconds) ~ 100k
 	- Peak QPS ~ 300k
+	- For this news feed section, we can think of this would be a heave read and light write QPS
 - When we talked about designing it as distributed system, which I assume it's something we're looking forward in today's design
 - we'd basically mean
 - **High scalability**: supports an arbitrarily large number of posts or able to **handle load increase**